isomerpages/govtech-gobusiness/_FAQ/1g-employees.md

 Hiring firms will be required to meet the prevailing criteria under their respective sectors.
 This temporary scheme will be in place for five months until 31 August 2020.

-For inter-sectoral transfers (earlier than 40 days before work permit expiry), firms can approach SBF at manpowerconnect@sbf.org.sg or visit their website for more information.
+For inter-sectoral transfers (earlier than 40 days before work permit expiry), firms can approach SBF at <a href = "mailto: manpowerconnect@sbf.org.sg">manpowerconnect@sbf.org.sg</a> or visit their website for more information.
 For transfer of WPHs from 40 days before work permit expiry (including inter-sectorial transfers), firms can submit their request via an online form or visit MOM’s website for more information.

 #### **11. My business is no longer allowed to operate.
 Do I still need to pay my workers, or should I let them go on leave?**
 The Jobs Support Scheme announced by the Government on 6 April is meant to support employers to retain and continue to pay their local employees, even during periods of reduction in business activity.